Your Source for Everything You Need to Know About Solar.

 What state and federal financial incentives are there for installing solar panels?

 Almost every state in the U.S. has some type of incentive for solar energy and New York is one of the highest rated.
-The owner of any system installed before the end of 2019 will be eligible for a tax credit of 25% of the cost of the system up to $5,000.
-The federal government is also offering a 30% tax credit for solar array systems installed before the end of 2019.
-In addition NYSERDA-SUN is offering to pay up to $0.35 per watt installed which typically covers between 10% and 15% of the total cost.
-Thus, in NYS we have incentives for residential homeowners cover nearly 65% of the gross cost of the solar system.
+The owner of any system installed before the end of 2021 will be eligible for a tax credit of 25% of the cost of the system up to $5,000.
+In addition, the federal government is offering a 26% tax credit for solar array systems installed before the end of 2022.
+In addition, NYSERDA-SUN will provide a cash incentive currently paying up to $0.35 per watt installed, typically covering between 10% and 15% of the total cost.
+Thus, in NYS we have incentives for residential homeowners cover nearly 60% of the gross cost of the solar system.

 Do solar panel systems require batteries?